cargodog/sorcerer/README.md

-# 🧙‍♂️ Sorcerer - M The Magical AI Orchestrator
+# 🧙‍♂️ Sorcerer - The Magical AI Orchestrator

 > *"The old sorcerer himself was not present to watch over his apprentice..."*